 Did I wonder then whether my spirit guide was a member of the Thule Society and possibly by extension also appearing to David Icke?

-mmmm could be.
+Mmmm could be.
 Spirit guides are so often sleazy tricksters you can't believe everything they say...and therefore can believe nothing they say.
+Even though they 'win your heart with honest trifles' as they put it in Macbeth.

 On the other hand, just hearing them say it is more illuminating than a year at fair Harvard